The Passionate Pantry

 5. Add sugar, essence (or lemon rind), salt and egg whites and mix 10 seconds / speed 5

-7. Place the slivered/flaked almonds or single almonds in a bowl, have your tablespoon measure beside your jug of water, and your bowl with the almond mix next to it
+7. Place the slivered/flaked almonds or single almonds in a bowl, have your tablespoon measure and a knife beside your jug of water, and your bowl with the almond mix next to it

 Notes